 Emails such as these make the decision-making process that much easier for clients, who are typically overwhelmed with the hundreds (if not thousands) of options on hotel booking sites.
 Not only is Airbnb’s email a cute, friendly reminder to use their service for an upcoming trip, but the most important details – price and reviews – are right in the client’s inbox with no extra effort on the company’s part.

 2) Big box retail

-You know who we’re talking about: retail mega stores like Argos, Tesco and IKEA.
-These stores have the opportunity to collect huge amounts of customer data but it’s by taking the next step and leveraging this big data that they can ultimately increase sales.
+You know who we’re talking about: retail mega stores like Argos, Best Buy, and IKEA.
+These retail brands have the opportunity to collect huge amounts of customer data but it’s by taking the next step and leveraging this big data that they can ultimately increase sales.